nemethf/bess-language-server/README.md

 [db.json](pyls/extra/db.json)).
 It uses very simple heuristics to understand the syntactic sugar.

-The BESS environment variable should be set to the path of the bess source code.

 bessls should work with any text editor supporting the [language server protocol](https://langserver.org/), however I only tested it with emacs/[eglot](https://github.com/joaotavora/eglot).